 Stephenstown Pond is a unique nature park with lakeside walkways, woodlands, and a wide array of wildlife.
 The facility provides an ideal family day out where you can have fun in the newly enlarged playground, enjoy a picnic or feed the ducks and other wildlife.
 The children can participate in a nature quiz (available at a cost of only 50c at the café – on site) while they learn about flora, fauna and wildlife from the educational interpretative boards as they walk round the nature park.
-If you are fond of fishing, then you will enjoy an afternoon of Carp (course) fishing.
-Daily permits on sale at The Dairy Maid Coffee Shop.

 After a leisurely stroll round the award winning Stephenstown Pond Nature Park (winner of National Tidy Towns Wildlife Award) you can enjoy a coffee and some delicious food at The Willow Tree Cáfe, located on site.